luqmanzaceria/ucsc-research/cv-floorplan/README.md

 A script that uses Keras OCR and Computer Vision to remove text from floorplans for initial processing.

 ## RBG Research
-A low-level image processing approach to wall extraction
+A low-level image processing approach to wall extraction derived from this [repository](https://github.com/rbg-research/Floor-Plan-Detection/).
 ![RBG Research Output Image](https://github.com/luqmanzaceria/ucsc-research/blob/main/cv-floorplan/RBG_E2_3.png)

 ## SVG to CSV